FomTarro/VTS-Sharp/README.md

 * `Action onDisconnect`: Callback executed upon disconnecting from VTS (accidental or otherwise).
 * `Action onError`: The Callback executed upon failed initialization.

-All other methods can be inferred from the [official Vtube Studio API](https://github.com/DenchiSoft/VTubeStudio).
+All other methods can be inferred from the [official VTube Studio API](https://github.com/DenchiSoft/VTubeStudio).

 ## `interface IWebSocket`